ncoelle/loracle-maven-plugin/README.md

  * every dependency has a declared known license
  * license compatibility is valid (some)

+It generate a directory with NOTICE.txt and files all references licenses

 Note

- * does not generate notes listing all dependend licenses
  * does not set licence headers in source

 ## Use